Demonstration of Sub-Percent Energy Resolution in the NEXT-100 Detector: Detector response calibration

 \subsection{Calibration of the energy scale}

 After applying corrections for geometrical effects and temporal variations in light yield, the data were calibrated using the \KR\ ``standard candle'' to convert photoelectrons into (calibrated) energy $E_c$.
 The mean values of the identified peaks of the calibrated energy spectrum were then plotted as a function of their nominal energies ($E_{true}$) to evaluate the linearity of the detector response.
 The calibrated data were fitted with a second-degree polynomial, $E_c = a\cdot E_{true}^2 +b\cdot E_{true} +c$, to account for residual nonlinearities across the full energy range.
 The best-fit parameters are $a = (-7.9 \pm 1.4 )\times 10^{-7}$ keV$^{-1}$, $b = (1.0421 \pm 0.0003)$, and $c = (-12.0 \pm 0.1)$ keV.
-The fit and corresponding data points, together with the plot of the residuals normalized to the error on the mean, are shown in the left panel of Figure~\ref{fig:spectrum}.
+The fit and corresponding data points, together with the plot showing the deviation of the measured energy after this additional calibration and the true energy, are shown in the left panel of Figure~\ref{fig:spectrum}.
 The very small value of $a$ confirms the excellent linearity of the detector response.
+In this final calibration, the deviation between the measured and true energies remains below 0.1\% in the whole energy range.

 After correcting for the residual non-linearity, the resulting energies—henceforth referred to simply as `Energy'—are summed over all tracks within each event to obtain the energy spectrum, which is shown in the right panel of Figure~\ref{fig:spectrum}.
-In this final calibration, although the fit points lie several standard deviations away from the curve due to the very small error on the mean, the deviation between the measured and true energies remains below 0.125\% in the whole range.